microsoft/CameraTraps/data_management/megadb/README.md

 The resulting database allows for queries such as:
 - get all the publicly released images with the class label "bear" in sequences of length greater than 2
 - get all images in the dataset "caltech" with one or more bounding boxes
+- get the newest 1000 images included in the database
 - get a list of all species in the database

 All images are stored in blob storage, so we can download all the images identified by a query.